 After the beef cooled for just a bit, I took two forks and shredded the beef.
 If you choose not to use all of the shredded beef in your soup, you can make BBQ beef sandwiches with the extra.
 (Equally as delicious!)

-Now for full disclosure, due to my allergies to onions, garlic, and corn, I removed a portion of the soup and placed it into another container before these ingredients to the soup.
+NOTE: Due to allergies to onions, garlic, and corn, I removed a portion of the soup and placed it into another container before these ingredients to the soup.

 I placed a lid on my stock pot and simmered the soup until the vegetables were tender when poked with a fork.
 I then added the shredded beef and simmered the soup just a little longer to allow the beef to get completely hot.
 A picture of me would probably have revealed that I was drooling at this point.

 There really isn’t anything quite like a bowl of good Old Fashioned Vegetable Soup to warm one’s soul.
-This soup is not only delicious and healthy, it’s also filling and certainly a great way to stay toasty warm on a cold day or night.
+This soup is not only delicious and healthy, it’s also filling.
+Enjoying a hot, steamy bowl will help you stay toasty warm on a cold day or night.